buddyeorl/zipcode-city-distance-pkg/README.md

-# Zip Code - City - Distance
+# US Zip Codes / Cities - Distance / Info / Radius

-Simple Zip Code - City distance calculator and all information you need about cities and zipcodes, including coordinates, states etc.
+Simple package for all US Zip Codes and Cities, get the distance between Zip Codes or Cities, get relevant information such as coordinates, cities within Zip Codes, Zip Codes covered by cities, states etc, get all the Zip Codes within certain radius and more.

 ### Install